00Days

 What's the best passwordless login plugin for WordPress?

 There isn't one answer for everyone.
 For simple email magic links, Magic Login (Handyplugins) and Passwordless Login (Cozmoslabs) are great.
-If you need login methods beyond email (SMS, OTP, QR) or store and security features, Magic Link is the most complete option.
+If you need store integration and security features — or you want SMS/OTP and QR login on the roadmap for later — Magic Link is the most complete option.

 Yes — Magic Link has a free tier that covers core passwordless login, with advanced features (and the full method, security, and developer controls) in the Pro version.
 See the free vs Pro breakdown.